 Term 1 introduces key concepts from a variety of disciplines, which have influenced the field of professional intercultural communication.
 You will develop an understanding of the notions of culture, identity, adaptation and communication management (and the relationships between them).
-You will also begin a module on Researching the Workplace.

 Term 2 has two further core modules, introducing issues connected with intercultural competence, leadership and teamwork.
-Researching the Workplace also continues.

 Option modules allow you to customize your MSc programme by selecting more specialised modules that particularly suit your interests and career aspirations.
 These often build on the cutting-edge research, which is being carried out by members of our course team.

 You will choose 4 option modules from our menu, normally completing one or two in Term 1 and two or three in Term 2.
 You will see that particular combinations may be suited to particular professions such as:

 - Business, marketing and management

 - Human rights and resources